 Skip to contents

-Plot a Kaplan–Meier curve (with confidence intervals and risk table) using a supplied Surv object.
-If the grouping variable has exactly two levels the function fits a Cox model and annotates hazard ratio (95% CI) and p-value; if more than two groups it displays only the log‑rank p-value.
+Plot a Kaplan–Meier curve (with confidence intervals and optional risk table) using a supplied Surv object.
+If the grouping variable has exactly two levels the function fits a Cox model and annotates hazard ratio (95% CI) and p-value; if more than two groups it displays only the log-rank p-value.

 Usage